Page 6. Hopner, not Hoppner.

-Page 179, Greenpark.
-[Replace last sentence as follows].
-The original cut glass panels in the doors were designed by Charles Baillie (1903-c1960) who designed the interior of the liner Queen Mary including a beautiful, illuminated glass panel in green with a fish motif; unfortunately only one of these panels remains at Greenpark, and it depicts a sun god in Greek style.
+Page 179.
+Greenpark.
+[Replace the last sentence as follows].
+The original cut glass panels in the doors were designed by Charles Baillie (1903c 1960) who also designed the interior of the liner Queen Mary including a beautiful, illuminated glass panel in green with a fish motif; unfortunately only one of these panels remains at Greenpark, and it depicts a sun god in Greek style.

 Page 182, para 4, line 2.
 The Victoria Halls lie between 80 and 96 Sinclair Street.

 Page 182, column 2, line 4.
 “Diamond Jubilee” should be “Golden Jubilee”.